CWO-Stanley/CWO-Chameleon/README.md

+# What is Chameleon?
+Chameleon is a chatapp generator to create a chatapp for embeding it on a website whith a short URL.
+Where people do not have the knowledge to host a chatapplet on there own.

 # Opensourced at 2020/05/29

 Since I'm not working on this project anymore for a while now, I decided to opensource it because a reasonable amount of people are still interested in it.
 I hope that I can help some of you this way, please note that I am no longer maintaining this project.
 Also apologize me for the outdated tech stack that's been used, I did not know any better at the moment of coding ;-)